STFleming/EmSys_Sequential_Logic/README.md

   <img src="misc/combinatorial_loop.png" width="600" />
 </p>

 One way to save state is to feedback some of the output through a delayed line back to the input.
 However, this quickly becomes quite difficult to manage.
-Knowing the exact timings and precise the ordering of when signals arrive is challenging.
+Knowing the exact timings and precise ordering of when signals arrive is challenging.
 These types of circuits are known as asynchronous sequential circuits and while they have a lot of benefits, for example, power efficiency or speed, they are generally too difficult to design for large circuits.

 For this reason, most digital circuits are synchronous sequential circuits.
 Where a synchronising signal, called a clock signal, is used to keep all parts of the circuit in tune with each other.